 Over half the salt used in New Zealand is harvested at Lake Grassmere.
 Saltwater from the Pacific Ocean comes into the lake, gets pumped into shallow pools, and through a process called solar evaporation, the water slowly disappears leaving behind salt.
 A phenomenal 70,000 tonnes of salt is extracted each year!
 You can see the pile of harvested salt from the train, this is used for food, stock, fertiliser etc. As the train cuts through the lake you may be lucky enough to see the water glisten with a pink tinge, this happens when there is high salinity in the ponds and can be quite a spectacle on a sunny day.

 If you want incredible views from the window of a train, there is so much to see on the Coastal Pacific train without leaving the comfort of your very seat.
 However, if you want to explore more of the incredible scenery The Coastal Pacific stops at Kaikōura and Blenheim before reaching its destination of Picton.
 A flexi or flexi-plus pass may give you the freedom you are after to make a stop along the way.
 There is plenty to experience off the tracks in these locations.
 From Whale watching and dolphin swimming in Kaikōura to vineyards and museums in Blenheim.

 There’s something remarkable about witnessing the breathtaking New Zealand landscape floating past the window of your train, so what are you waiting for?
-The Coastal Pacific returns again in September 2019 for a limited season from October to April, and runs on Tuesdays, Wednesdays and Thursdays.
+The Coastal Pacific operates a limited season from October to April, and runs on Tuesdays, Wednesdays and Thursdays.
 So don’t miss out book now and experience it all by train.